vemarsas/margay-vagrant/README.md

 vagrant up mgy
 ```

-You can start a "client" VM, connected "behind" Margay via virtualized internal network:
+You can start a "client" VM, connected "behind" Margay via virtualized internal network
+(this is not another Margay network appliance, but rather a "regular PC"):
 ```bash
 vagrant up client
 ```